 Prof. Arthur Gautier, Executive Director of the ESSEC Philanthropy Chair, explores beyond the American model of giving to uncover the diversity of innovative philanthropy models in Africa, and Asia.

+Giving: Lessons from the Global South.
 This article was first published on PhilanthropyAge

 In the global conversation around philanthropy, the American model dominates, and for good reason.
 Until recently, there was little to rival the range and quality of knowledge stemming from American universities – or the interest shown by the public in figures such as Bill Gates, Warren Buffet and Mark Zuckerberg.
 It is a testament to the country’s history where elite and mass philanthropy have often foreshadowed government welfare.